Total Consecration to Mary & 33-Day Preparation

 R. Give me strength against our enemies.

-Oh, Mary, conceived without sin, pray for us, who have recourse to thee,
+O Mary, conceived without sin, pray for us who have recourse to you.
+(3 times)